Olaf Helset

-Olaf Helset (28 July 1892 – 21 August 1960) was a Norwegian military officer with the rank of Major General, and a sports administrator.
+Olaf Helset (28 July 1892 – 21 August 1960) was a Norwegian military officer with the rank of major general and a sports administrator.
 He played a central role in the early resistance during the German occupation of Norway, both civil and military resistance.
 He was later in command of the Norwegian police troops in exile in Sweden.
-After the war he served as head of the Norwegian Army for two years.
+After the war, he served as head of the Norwegian Army for two years.

 Personal life

-Helset was born in Nannestad, as the son of Peder Helset and Ingeborg Kristiane Skjegstad.
-He grew up in Romerike.
+Helset was born in Nannestad.
+The son of Peder Helset and Ingeborg Kristiane Skjegstad, he grew up in Romerike.
 He married Nini Eugenie Hansen in 1920.

 Early career

-Helset graduated from the Norwegian Military Academy in 1915, from the State Gymnastics School in 1917, and from the Norwegian Military College in 1919.
+Helset graduated from the Norwegian Military Academy in 1915, from the State Gymnastics School in 1917 and from the Norwegian Military College in 1919.

-He chaired the sports club IL i BUL in 1917, 1920–1922, 1923–1924, 1925–1926 and 1927.
+He chaired the sports club IL i BUL in 1917, 1920 to 1922, 1923 to 1924, 1925–1926 and 1927.

 World War II

 During the Norwegian Campaign in 1940 Helset was in command at the Battle of Midtskogen.
 As a sports leader he fronted the sports boycott against the Nazi authorities.
-He was also a leader in the military organization Milorg, the main Norwegian resistance movement during the Occupation of Norway by Nazi Germany.
+He was also a leader in the military organization Milorg, the main Norwegian resistance movement during the German occupation of Norway.
 Helset was arrested in 1941, but eventually released from prison and fled to Sweden.
-There, he worked first as a refugee chief in 1943–44 and then in 1944–45 as head of the Norwegian police forces in Sweden.
+There, he worked first as a refugee chief in 1943 to 1944 and then in 1944 1945 as head of the Norwegian police forces in Sweden.

-For his war efforts, he was decorated with the Norwegian War Cross with Sword (1949), Finnish Freedom Cross in gold, the British King's Medal for Courage in the Cause of Freedom and other foreign decorations.
+For his war efforts, he was decorated with the Norwegian War Cross with Sword (1949), the Finnish Freedom Cross in gold, the British King's Medal for Courage in the Cause of Freedom and other foreign decorations.